pmtuan98/Flash-math/README.md

-# This is a small project about confirming a math is true or false in 1 second.
+# This is a small Android project using Java about confirming a math is true or false in 1 second.
 There more players choose correct, there more them get score